 They mainly have B2B clients, who know the brand very well and are used to a technical communication and a knowledgeable service.

-For this reason, one of the main challenges of creating a new website for PFI Hong Kong was to refresh the brand image and giving it its own identity, without breaking bridges with the one of the PFI Group.
+For this reason, one of the main challenges of creating a new website for PFI Hong Kong was to refresh the brand image and giving it its own identity.

 How to reduce the overall content while comprehensively showing services and conveying an expert tone